Chimera-tools/ChimPipe/README.md

 ChimPipe is a pipeline for the detection of chimeric transcripts and gene fusions from Paired-End RNA-seq data developed at the Centre for Genomic Regulation (CRG) in Barcelona.

 #### Download ChimPipe
 Two different ways:

-* Go to the releases tab and to download the latest version.
+* Go to the releases tab and download the latest release.

-* Clone the Git repository in case you want the code under the Git version control system (currently, it is not allowed to contribute to the project, but it will in the future):
+* Clone ChimPipe's Git repository in case you want the latest version of the code (currently, it is not allowed to contribute to the project):

 ```
 # Move into the folder in which you want to clone the repositoy.
-$ cd /users/rg/brodriguez/bin
+$ cd ~/apps
 # Clone it.
 $ git clone https://github.com/Chimera-tools/ChimPipe.git
 ```

-#### Install ChimPipe
-Go to your newly created ChimPipe’s directory and type `make` to set up the path to ChimPipe in your system.
+ChimPipe does not require any installation step.
+It already comes with precompiled gemtools binaries.
+It is written in Bash and Awk and can be run as a standalone application on diverse Linux systems.

 #### System’s requirements

 1. Hardware:

     * 64-bits CPU
-    * RAM: ~40G for 100 million human PE reads of 52 bases.
+    * RAM: ~40G for 100 million illumina paired-end reads.

 2. Software:

     * 64-bit Linux System
     * Bedtools v2.20.1 or higher
     * Samtools v0.1.19 or higher
-    * Blast v2.2.29+ or higher (only if you want to generate your own similarity text files, see Reference between gene pairs in the Manual section)
+    * Blast v2.2.29+ or higher

 #### ChimPipe's documentation
 Please check [ChimPipe's documentation] (https://chimpipe.readthedocs.org/) to find detailed information about: